Moduli space of meromorphic differentials with marked horizontal separatrices: Introduction

 In this paper, a meromorphic differential on a compact Riemann surface will be called \emph{translation surface with poles}, or simply translation surface when there is no confusion with the usual (compact) translation surfaces.

 This work was suggested to the author by Smillie, as a step in a project of constructing a geometric compactification of the strata of the moduli space of Abelian differentials by using only flat geometry.
-A (compact) translation surface ``near'' the boundary, should be seen as a collection of translation surfaces with poles, glued together suitably after cutting out a neighborhood of a collection of singularities (including all the poles, in order to obtain in the end compact translation surface).
+A (compact) translation surface ``near'' the boundary, should be seen as a collection of translation surfaces with poles, glued together suitably after cutting out a neighborhood of a collection of singularities (including all the poles, in order to obtain in the end a compact translation surface).
 However, the gluing operation requires some extra combinatorial data, that can be expressed in terms of a ``frame'' on the translation surfaces with poles.

 As in \cite{B:labeled}, a framed translation surface is a translation surface with a choice, for each singularity of a horizontal separatrix (see Section~\ref{mod:space:framed} for a precise definition).
 When the singularity is a conical singularity (\emph{i.e.}, a zero of the corresponding one-form), it corresponds to a horizontal separatrix.
-When the singularity corresponds to a non-simple pole, it corresponds to an equivalent class of horizontal geodesics going to infinity for the flat metric.
+When the singularity corresponds to a non-simple pole, it corresponds to an equivalence class of horizontal geodesics going to infinity for the flat metric.
 A singularity of degree $n\in \mathbb{Z}$ will have $|n+1|$ possible choices of horizontal separatrices.
-Such framed translation surface will be also called translation surface with marked horizontal separatrices.
+Such a framed translation surface will be also called a translation surface with marked horizontal separatrices.

 The number of connected components of the moduli space of framed (compact) translation surfaces was computed by the author in \cite{B:labeled}.
-In this paper, we do the same for the moduli space of framed translation surfaces with poles.
-We show the following theorems.
+In this paper, we answer the same question for the moduli space of framed translation surfaces with poles.